lydell/elm-watch/README.md

 - **Interactive errors.** Filter by target or Elm file.
 Collapse long code snippets (`case` expressions).
 - **Debug redux.** Apart from the standard `--debug` mode, also offer the [Redux DevTools] just one click away.
 Like [elm-monitor] and [elm-remotedev] but with no extra setup.
-- **Rust rewrite.** While I’ve kept the npm dependencies for elm-watch to a bare minimum, it would be super nice with a lean, super resource efficient, stand-alone binary.
+- **Stand-alone binary.** While I’ve kept the npm dependencies for elm-watch to a bare minimum, it would be nice with a lean, super resource efficient, stand-alone binary.
 Most of elm-watch’s tests are written at a very high level, so they should be reusable with an implementation written in any language with too much work.
+I’ve been thinking about writing it in Rust, or forking the Elm compiler and building the watcher straight into it (while making no other changes) – which would unlock even more potential, since I can access internals.

 ## Terminal UI